Centre for Boreal Research

 Work With Us

-The Boreal Research Institute is instrumental in providing novel, scientifically proven, and cost-effective reclamation methods, products, and education for industry in four key programs:
+The Centre for Boreal Research is instrumental in providing novel, scientifically proven, and cost-effective reclamation methods, products, and education for industry in four key programs:

 - Forest Reclamation – innovates boreal reforestation methods for industry to improve reclamation success while reducing management risks and costs.